OpenEvalProject/evals/manuscripts/elife-89830/v1/manuscript.md

 **Figure 3.:** Each column is a patient, and each row is a bacterial species.
 The top rows indicate the metadata of each sample as denoted by the color coding of batch, cancer status, menopausal status, and age group.

-## Comparison between OC and non-cancer microbiota
+### Comparison between OC and non-cancer microbiota

 We compared the prevalence of each of these 84 bacterial species in patients with or without OC (Figure 4).
 Some bacteria, such as Streptococcus parasanguinis or Neisseriaceae, are more common in FT/ovarian surface samples from OC patients, while others (e.g. Ruminiclostridium, Dialister invisus, or Bacteroides dorei) are only present in OC patients albeit overall representation was low.
 After ranking the FT bacteria based on the prevalence difference, we found a clear shift in the microbiota of the OC patients when compared to the non-cancer patients.
 Interestingly, 90% of the top 20 species that were most prevalent in the FT of OC patients were bacteria that predominantly exist outside the female reproductive tract.
 Among these, 12 (60%) predominantly reside in the gastrointestinal tract, such as Klebsiella, Faecalibacterium prausnitzii, Ruminiclostridium, and Roseburia.
 Six of the top 20 species (or 30%) normally reside in the mouth, such as Streptococcus mitis, Corynebacterium simulans/striatum, and D. invisus.
 On the contrary, vaginal bacterial species, such as Corynebacterium amycolatum, Gardnerella, and Lactobacillus iners, are more prevalent in the FT from non-cancer patients, representing 75% of the top 20 bacterial species that are most prevalent in non-cancer patients.
 This pattern was also consistently observed in the paracolic gutter samples which share the same low-biomass environment of abdominal and pelvic cavity , suggesting that the above findings of FT microbiota were not random.
 When the histology subtypes were considered in the analysis, we found that the most common subtype, serous carcinoma, had higher prevalence of almost all 84 FT bacterial species compared to the other OC subtypes (Figure 5), indicating a higher level of perturbance in the FT microbiota in the serous carcinoma cases.

 ![Figure 4.](https://cdn.elifesciences.org/articles/89830/elife-89830-fig4-v1.jpg)

 **Figure 4.:** Each number is the percentage of individuals in each category with the presence of each bacterial species.
-G = gastrointestinal; O = oral; V = vaginal; S = skin; B = broadly present.Figure 4—source data 1.
+G = gastrointestinal; O = oral; V = vaginal; S = skin; B = broadly present.

 ![Figure 5.](https://cdn.elifesciences.org/articles/89830/elife-89830-fig5-v1.jpg)

-**Figure 5.:** Each number is the percentage of individuals in each category with the presence of each bacterial species.Figure 5—source data 1.
+**Figure 5.:** Each number is the percentage of individuals in each category with the presence of each bacterial species.

 Since the majority of laparotomy cases were performed in OC patients and the non-OC cases were mostly performed with laparoscopy or robotic-assisted laparoscopy, we evaluated the influence of the surgical type on the FT microbiota profiles.
 When only laparotomy cases were considered in the comparison of OC versus non-cancer patients, the pattern of prevalence of majority of the 84 FT bacterial species was nearly identical as the overall comparison including all surgical types (Supplementary file 4).
 When laparotomy cases were compared to laparoscopic or robotic cases within the non-cancer patients, the prevalence of most of the 84 FT bacterial species was similar between the surgical types (Supplementary file 5).
 These analyses demonstrate that the differences we observed in the putative FT microbiota between OC and non-OC patients were not caused by the differences in surgical approaches.